goldblattster/webshop-web/readme.md

 ## Contributing to WebShop
 To contribute, just fork this repository and make changes, then send a pull request.
 You should use these conventions in order to get your pull request approved:

-- PHP
 * Use Allman style braces
 * Use camelCase for functions and variables
 * Use two spaces instead of tabs
 * Capitalize class names and lowercase file names
 * Don't stick your stupid IDE files into the repo
 * Don't break anything
-- Java
-    * Use K&R style braces
-    * Use camelCase for methods and variables
-    * Use four spaces instead of tabs
-    * Capitalize class names
-    * Don't stick your stupid IDE files into the repo, use maven
-    * Don't break anything
-    * When in doubt use oracle coding conventions

 ## License
 WebShop is open-sourced under the BSD License.